noaa-oar-arl/NACC/README.md

 **Compile NACC**

 NACC is compiled with a Makefile.
 The configuration options in the Makefile include the compiler and compiler flags to use for building the executable.
-Note that this version of NACC is either serial or parallelized code (time splitting), so MPI libraries are required for ONLY the parallel version.
-The Makefile is located in the directory with the NACC source code (e.g., `NACC/serial/src`).
+Note that this version of NACC is either serial (WRF or FV3GFS) or parallelized code (FV3GFS Only), so MPI libraries are required for ONLY the parallel version.
+The parallel version is meant to be used with the global FV3GFSv16, as it significantly speeds up the total IO throughput wall clock time.
+The Makefile is located in the directory with the NACC source code (e.g., `NACC/serial/src` or `NACC/parallel/src`).
 To compile NACC, simply invoke the Makefile at the command line:

 ```
 ./make |& tee make.nacc.log